A History of Pre-War Automotive Tootsietoys

 Versions recalled by various witnesses but as yet unconfirmed are: J.N.ADAMS CO., BON MARCHE, SMITH & WELTON, JORDAN MARSH & CO., HENGERER'S, BAKER'S CHOCOLATE, and R.H.MACY.
 Some of these may have been in the later 1936 "camelback" truck, and there may yet be others not listed here.
 If any readers find some of these lying about, they are invited to send them promptly to me for examination, entry on the "verified" record, and safe-keeplng.
 The nagging uncertainty of just how many different ones there were will forever protect collectors from the anti-climactic let-down of knowing they have a complete collection of Tootsietoys.

-Others reported by John Gibson are DOUBLE L LAUNDRY (in red), NEW WAY LAUNDRY PHONE 1900, WALKER'S TOYLAND (in grey), and a version with TOYS DOWST BROS.CO.CHICAGO on one side and LAUNDRY on the other (in red).
+Others reported by John Gibson are DOUBLE L LAUNDRY (in red), NEW WAY LAUNDRY PHONE 1900, and WALKER'S TOYLAND (in grey).
 However I have yet to see photographic evidence of any of these.

 There have been various modern copies of pre-war Tootsietoys, but worth mentioning here are three versions of the Federal van which were commissioned by Clint Seeley in 1976 and made in England by ABS models.
 Illustrated in the first photo are two of these - "Dowst Bros.Co.Chicago Toymakers" and "American Museum of Automotive Miniatures Andover Masstts." (this was Clint's name for his toy collection).
 In the second photo is the version for "Antique Toy Collectors America".